dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Your true success in life begins only when you make the commitment to become excellent at what you do.**
+**Spread love everywhere you go.
+Let no one ever come to you without leaving happier.**

-Brian Tracy
+Mother Teresa